South Korea: 8 Day Travel Diary

 After the Skywalk, we took a bus to the nearest subway station and went to Centum City from there.
 Centum City is where the Shinsegae Department Store is located.
-Apparently it's registered in the Guiness World record as the largest shopping complex in the world!
+Apparently, it's registered in the Guinness World record as the largest shopping complex in the world!
 We had lunch at the food court.
-Ate Aira and I ordered japanese while my mother ordered a bibimbap with cheese and my brother ordered a spicy octopus noodle soup (strange but it tasted good)!
-After eating we did more shopping at the mall then bought godiva soft serve for dessert.
+Ate Aira and I ordered Japanese while my mother ordered a bibimbap with cheese and my brother ordered a spicy octopus noodle soup (strange but it tasted good)!
+After eating we did more shopping at the mall then bought Godiva soft serve for dessert.

 When we finished at the mall, we took the subway back to Jagalchi to get our luggage and headed to Busan station to take the KTX back to Seoul.

 We arrived Seoul pretty late so most of the restaurants near our apartment in Jongno were starting to close.
 Thankfully, we found a place called Madfry Chicken which was open (what I've been craving for).
 We ordered a marinated chicken as well as a normal breaded chicken to go with our sauce.
 Wow.
 The chicken was so good, it was crispy on the outside, soft and juicy inside.
 Best way to cap our last evening with my brother!

 Dongdaemun (lunch) → Dongdaemun Market → DOOTA Mall → Myeong-dong